t0m0h1/COM6033-Project-Assignment/README.md

 ### Evaluation

 The model's performance is evaluated using a testing dataset that was not seen during training.
-Common evaluation metrics for sentiment analysis include:

-Accuracy: The percentage of correctly predicted sentiments.
-Precision: The ability of the model to avoid false positives.
+Evaluation metrics we will be using:

+Precision, which is the amount of correct positive predictions out of all positive predictions made.
+Recall, the amount of correct positive predictions out of all actual positives.
+F1 score, The mean of precision and recall, balancing the two metrics.